 It is one of the terms used to show a relationship between two values.
 It states that one value is lesser than or lower than or fewer than or smaller than the other.
 The less than symbol is “<” and with this metric, we can compare numbers, weights, heights, and values.

 Let’s look at some examples of less than.

 Example 1, there are 4 marbles in Bowl A, and 7 marbles in Bowl B. On comparing the two, it is clear that Bowl A has fewer marbles than Bowl B.

 Example 2, Ray buys 8 lb of potatoes and 4 lb of tomatoes and puts them in two separate bags.
 He hands over the lighter bag to his son.
 Which one does he hold himself?

 Well, for that, it is important to find out which bag is lighter.
 There are two bags, the one with the potatoes weighs 8 lb, and the other that has tomatoes weighs 4 lb.
 So, the bag of tomatoes weighs less and Ray hands it to his son, while he carries the bag of potatoes.

 Example 3, John has 6 bars of chocolates.
 Rita has 2 bars of chocolates and Suma has 3 bars of chocolates.
 Does John have more chocolates than Rita and Suma combined?

 The total number of bars that Rita and Suma have = 2 + 3 = 5 bars

-And, John has 6 packets of chocolates.
+And John has 6 bars of chocolates.